Handy library to work with pre-trained ELMo embeddings in TensorFlow

 Working with models

-Currently, we provide two methods for loaded models (will be expanded in the future):
+Currently, we provide three methods for loaded models (will be expanded in the future):

 SENTENCES is a list of input sentences (lists of words).